arnab9593/appletv/README.md

 Apple TV </h1>

 <h3>
   This is the clone website of Appletv.com.
 Apple tv is a streaming platform where user can enjoy tv shows and movies.
-The website work on subscription based model and available of different apple devices.
+The website work on subscription based model and available on different apple devices.
 Click <a href="https://lucent-parfait-62c9f0.netlify.app/"> here </a> to check the cloned website.
 </h3>

 <h3> We built it in 7days with the team of 6 collaborators.</h3>